itsluap/books/the_wrong_answer/chapters/chapter-03-home-compliance.md

 “Submit,” the drone prompted gently.

 Her mother cleared her throat.
-“I signed up for a Tasker shift tonight,” she said.
-“Package assembly.
-It’s only three hours, but it’s three credits extra.”
+"I signed up for a Tasker shift tonight," she said.
+"Package assembly.
+It's only three hours, but it's three credits extra."
+She paused, glancing at the drone.
+"Sometimes you learn things in the packaging rooms.
+Things that don't make it into the pamphlets."

 The drone’s lens tilted, interested.
 “Tasker participation is commendable.”